Colagero Morello

 Colagero Morello death certificate

-The Baker gang was named after Joe Baker, whose real name was Joseph Cangro, a relation of Charles.5 He started out as a boxer in Harlem.
-His followers, then known as “The Joe Baker Association”, had a clubhouse at 422 East 108th and hosted illegal boxing matches that were sometimes refereed by gangster Paul Kelly.6 The group were allies of the powerful Harlem leader Giosue Gallucci.7 In 1908, the police arrested a Joe Baker who lived at 322 East 109th, one door down from Gallucci’s home.8
+The Baker gang was named after Joe “Baker” Cangro, a relation of Charles.5 He started out as a boxer in Harlem, where his followers – “The Joe Baker Association” had a clubhouse at 422 E108th.
+They hosted illegal boxing fights that were refereed by gangster Paul Kelly.6 The group were allies of the powerful Giosue Gallucci.7 In 1908, the police arrested a Joe Baker who lived at 322 East 109th, one door down from Gallucci’s home.8

-Baker was described as “the most dangerous gun man in Harlem” and an associate of Harry “Gyp the Blood” Horowitz.
+Joe Baker was described as “the most dangerous gun man in Harlem” and an associate of Harry “Gyp the Blood” Horowitz.
 His followers, who were based around East 114th and Lexington Avenue, made most of their money from prostitution.
-Many of his group were wealthy enough to own cars, which the papers described as a “fleet of murder cars” that gave the gang an advantage when fleeing their crimes.9
+Many of his group were wealthy enough to own automobiles, which the press described as a “fleet of murder cars” that the gang used to flee their crimes.9

-Some papers described the Bakers as allies of the Morello’s, while others said they were sworn enemies.
+Some papers described the Baker gang as allies of the Morello’s, while others said they were sworn enemies.

 Deadliest rivals of the Joe Bakers are the men who follow “Joe” Morello.
 His region is the heart of what the police call the crime belt and extends from East 110th to 115th street along Second avenue.
 Some of the territory overlaps with that of the “Joe” Bakers and the one result, murder, frequently happens.
 Life is a small thing there.10

-Colagero’s uncle, Nick Terranova, met with his brothers Vincent and Ciro and said he knew who was responsible and “would butcher every one of them.11 His first revenge killing was not picked up by the press.
-Terranova was seen in a Harlem saloon sending out for papers to see if the murder had been reported.
-He remarked that “last night he killed the first one and will kill the rest.12
+Colagero’s uncle, Nick Terranova, met with his brothers Vincent and Ciro and told them he knew who was responsible and “would butcher every one of them.”11 His first act of revenge was not picked up by the press.
+He was seen reading the newspapers to try learn if the murder had been reported.
+He remarked that “last night he killed the first one and will kill the rest.”12

-The Terranova’s learnt that one of those involved in Colagero’s murder was a nephew of Benedetto Madonia who had been killed in 1903.
-They rented a room opposite the nephew’s home with the hope of ambushing him, but he’d already left to visit an aunt with the hope she could broker a peace deal.
-The Terranova’s presumed he had fled to Italy, so they planned to send a “commission” to deal with him.13
+The Terranova brothers discovered that a nephew of Benedetto Madonia, who had been killed in 1903, was involved in Colagero’s murder.
+They rented a room opposite his home with a plan to ambush him, but he’d already left to speak with an aunt in the hope she could broker a peace deal.
+The Terranovas presumed that he had fled to Italy and planned to send a “commission” to deal with him.13

 Rocco Cusano death certificate / Joe Baker